Ah, how true.

 Well I could bore you with tasks of mindfulness to improve your karmically-conscious way of life, but my waxing-philosophical probably won't benefit anyone all that much, seeing as how I'm pretty impulsive and lost sometimes.

 For example, I worked with (and, admittedly, fell "in lust" with) a guy, hereafter referred to as J.D., who was initially involved seriously with someone.
 We were not romantic in any way while they were together, but when they split it was a different matter.
 Of course--in case you haven't caught on already to my luck--the ex moved back in with J.D. and I quit the job to get away from him and that was that.
 Dust off my hands done.
 BUT... there's always a "but"...
 I've still been unable to entirely dispel him from my thoughts.
 Even when I manage not to think about him during waking hours, he plagues my dreams.
 Dirty rat.
-So it just so happens our readily available electronic modes of communication put me only a friend-request away from the ex still living with/sleeping with J.D.
+So it just so happens our readily available elect

 I befriended her.